localstack/docs/content/en/user-guide/aws/ec2/index.md

 This VM manager requires the Docker socket from the host machine to be mounted inside the LocalStack container at `/var/run/docker.sock`.

 You may set [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) to `docker` to use this VM manager.
-Please note that is the default VM manager in LocalStack Pro.
+Please note that this is the default VM manager in LocalStack Pro.

 All restrictions associated with containers are also applicable to EC2 instances managed by the Docker manager.
 These restrictions include elements like root access and networking.